Head of Department: Mr A Buhagiar BSc (Portsmouth)

 Mrs B Bostock (Head of Netball Development)

-M Day BEd (Trent Polytechnic) (Head of Football)
+Mr M Day BEd (Trent Polytechnic) (Director of Football)

 Mrs F C Drinkall BSc (Loughborough) (Director of Lower School Co-Curriculum and Head of Transition)